Script: Measure Rig Performance

 I got a lot of interesting answers in the thread, but one in particular from Josh Carey (a mentor on Rigging Dojo) helped a lot.
 He tipped me off on dgtimer, which does exactly what I asked for.
 So I’ve just wrapped this into a clean little script.

 The script measures the speed by playing off the scene and evaluating each DG node’s performance, which means that for the object(s) to actually be evaluated you have to animate each component (that you want to be included in the evaluation) over a given timespan, the more frames you calculate from the more accurate the results will be.

 So if you have a rig that runs too slow, you can use this script to see which node(s) that does the hardest impact on the performance.
 You often find that it’s just a couple of nodes that really takes onto the percentage, stuff like wrap deformers are something you want to avoid (at least in the proxy-rig) 🙂

 I’ve uploaded a video to demonstrate how it can be used, in the video I’m using it to compare normal parenting, direct connections, constraints and skinclusters.

 Script: Cartoony Wheel Rig v1

 The requirements I set for the rig was that it had to be clean, fast and flexible.
-It should also be animation friendly, so the controllers have to be logical and easy to select.
-With this current version of the rig I’m not too happy with the flexibility in particular, it works, but it can’t be pushed as far as I want it to.
+It should also be animationfriendly, so the controllers have to be logical and easy to select.
+With this current version of the rig I’m not too happy about the flexibility in particular, it works, but it can’t be pushed as far as I want it to.
 I’m going back to the drawing board.

 Here’s the script in action: